-- c.
+- a.
+A plan for the orderly transfer to FEMA of any continuing responsibilities in administering the policies issued by the Company under the Program including provisions for coordination assistance. - All data received, produced, and maintained through the life of the Company's participation in the Program, including certain data, as determined by FEMA, in a standard format and medium. - c.
 All claims and policy files, including those pertaining to receipts and disbursements that have occurred during the life of each policy.
 In the event of a transfer of the services provided, the Company must provide FEMA with a report showing, on a policy basis, any amounts due from or payable to policyholders, agents, brokers, and others as of the transition date. - d.
 All funds in its possession with respect to any policies transferred to FEMA for administration and the unearned expenses retained by the Company. - e.
 A point of contact within the Company responsible for addressing issues that may arise from the Company's previous participation under the WYO Program. - 2.
+Within ninety (90) calendar days of receiving the Company's data and supporting documentation, FEMA will notify the Company of the date that FEMA will complete the transfer. - 3.
 FEMA may allow the Company to transfer all activities under this Arrangement to one or more other WYO companies.
 Prior to commencing such transfer, the Company must submit, and FEMA must approve, a formal request.
-Such request must include the following: - a.
+Such request must include the following:

+- a.
 An assurance of uninterrupted service to policyholders. - b.
 A detailed transfer plan providing for either: (1) the renewal of the Company's NFIP policies by one or more other WYO companies; or (2) the transfer of the Company's NFIP policies to one or more other WYO companies. - c.
-A description of who the responsible party will be for liabilities relating to losses incurred by the Company in this or preceding d.
+A description of who the responsible party will be for liabilities relating to losses incurred by the Company in this or preceding Arrangement years. - d.
 A point of contact within the Company responsible for addressing issues that may arise from the Company's previous participation under the WYO Program.